furycd001/dots/ncmpcpp/readme.md

 # [ NCMPCPP ]

-This is my ncmpcpp config.
-I usually just have ncmpcpp running in the background so I haven't done a massive amount of customisation apart from what's in the config....
+This is my super minimal ncmpcpp config.
+I usually just have a playlist playing in the background so I haven't done a massive amount of customisation....

 ![alt text](http://i.imgur.com/tZURRp1.png "ncmpcpp open in xfce4-terminal")